573dave/google_forms_rfp/README.md

 ## Script Overview

 ### `setup()`
 Runs the setup form in the sidebar, allowing configuration of email settings for the supervisor, SMS notifications, CC preferences, and optional third-party notifications.
+Also handles the creation of necessary triggers automatically.

 ### `onFormSubmit(e)`
 Triggered when a form submission is received.
 Sends a notification to the supervisor with the details of the request.